AzureAD/azure-activedirectory-library-for-js/README.md

 The source is [here](https://raw.githubusercontent.com/AzureAD/azure-activedirectory-library-for-js/dev/lib/adal.js?token=ACGxhMoqqbpA5-DApz4r-322ueaIyLBIks5UUotnwA%3D%3D).

-## Samples and Documentation
+## Samples, tests and documentation

 For a sample demonstrating basic usage of ADAL JS please refer to [this repo](https://github.com/AzureADSamples/SinglePageApp-DotNet).

+**To run tests**

+    npm install
+    bower install
+    npm test
+    // angular tests
+    karma start

+Karma as test runner:
+You need to install the karma command line.

+    npm install -g karma
+    npm install -g karma-cli

+**documentation generation**
+Install grunt; call

+    grunt doc

+**Quick usage guide**

-Below you can find a quick reference.
+Below you can find a quick reference for the most common operations you need to perform to use adal js.

-**Usage in angular**
-1- Include reference to angular.js libraries and adal.js at your main app page.
+1- Include references to angular.js libraries and adal.js in your main app page.
-2- include reference to adal module
+2- include a reference to adal module
 ```js
 var app = angular.module('demoApp', ['ngRoute', 'AdalAngular']);
 ```
-3- Configure the adal at config of your app
+3- Initialize adal with the AAD app coordinates at app config time
 ```js
 // endpoint to resource mapping(optional)
     var endpoints = {